issacto/simple-neural-network/readme.md

 # Simple Neural Network

-* Light Weight
+* Lightweight and flexible Tanh neural network
-* Includes a callback funtion that returns details of all layers and all nodes of the model
+* Includes a callback funtion that returns weights of all nodes of the model

 ## On Node.js